Thunder in the Glens

 Thunder in the Glens is an annual Harley-Davidson bike rally held in Aviemore, Scotland, established in 1996.
 The event is run by the Dunedin Chapter Scotland (#9083) of the Harley Owners Group (HOG), based in Edinburgh.
 Running over the last weekend of August every year, the event consists of Harley-Davidson displays, rallies and live music.
 Scottish rock band Big Country, and band RPJ performed at the 2016 festival.
 People travel from around the world to attend.

 Thunder in the Glens is currently the largest HOG chapter rally in the United Kingdom and Europe.
 Although mainly for Harley-Davidson bikes, the event is open to all bikers.

+Thunder was created by Bob Watson, a founding member of Dunedin Chapter, in 1996 when the only Harley-Davidson shop at the time "Alvins" was based in Edinburgh.
+Following the success of Dunedin's first rally, organised by Bob, in Pitlochry "The Faskally Rally" and a solo 3,000 mile trip in the States which included at trip to Sturgis, Bob came up with the idea of an equivalent Scottish rally.

+In the 1970's Aviemore, situated in the Highlands of Scotland, had been a major tourist hub particularly for skiing.
+But, due to the A9 bypass, like many towns off Route 66 in the US, it had fallen on fairly hard times but Bob saw a way to revitalise the Aviemore economy.
+He organised a series of meetings with local hoteliers, business people and the tourist board and firstly gained their support for the event.
+At that point though, there was no guarantee that Harley-Davidson UK would go along with the idea of a rally held "way up north".
+However, following further discussions with Alastair and Vince from Alvins along with meetings with Harley-Davidson UK, agreement was reached that the UK National Rally would be held in Aviemore in 1997.